shyaman/perabot-botpress/README.md

 __30 Nov 2017__

-- When we were familiar with the tools and the technologies, we moved to work on this feature while implementing the above feature
+- When we were familiar with the tools and the technologies, we moved to work on this feature while implementing the above feature.

 __
 ### Support or Contact